ekzzzz100/Illegal_Services/README.md

   <br>

 - **The Windows App:**
-  It's a powerful multi-tool that not only offers IS bookmarks database but also handfull functionalities such as the IP Address Lookup, IP Port scanning, IP Pingers, and some more.
+  A powerful multi-tool that not only offers IS bookmarks database but also handfull functionalities such as the IP Address Lookup, IP Port scanning, IP Pingers, and some more.
   <br>
   It is compatible with Windows 10 and 11 (x86/x64).
   <div align="center">